kaist-ina/neuroscaler-public/README.md

 # NeuroScaler (SIGCOMM'22)

-This is an official Github repository for the SIGCOMM paper "Engorgio: Neural Enhacement at Scale".
+This is an official Github repository for the SIGCOMM paper "NeuroScaler: Neural Enhacement at Scale".
 This project is built upon Tensorflow, Google libpvx, NVIDIA TensorRT, consisting of C/C++/Python.

 If you use our work for research, please cite it.